Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: Numerical Simulations

 An illustrative example is provided in Fig. \ref{fig4}, which depicts the NMSE of different methods versus the iteration index in a simulation.
-Among the single-step algorithms, we observe that PDANM significantly outperforms ANM-2D due to the exploitation of the 3D angular structure of the effective channel.
-Besides, an accuracy loss of PDANM compared to ANM-3D can be observed due to the conditional equivalence between the PDAN and the solved SDP problem, as stated in Theorem \ref{Theorem1}.
+On the one hand, we observe that PDANM significantly outperforms ANM-2D due to the exploitation of the 3D angular structure of the effective channel.
+On the other hand, a slight accuracy loss of PDANM compared to ANM-3D is observed due to partially decoupling.
 Furthermore, the first iteration of RPDANM is equivalent to PDANM and thus they achieve the same accuracy.
 Besides, the CE accuracy of RPDANM is enhanced in subsequent iterations by continuously selecting better weighting matrices.
-In addition, the performance of RPDANM-APC is worse than that of RPDANM in the first iteration since few initial training slots are employed.
-However, as the number of training slots increases, the RPDANM-APC approach even outperforms RPDANM in terms of CE accuracy as it can exploit the ability of RIS to reshape wireless propagation.
+In addition, the performance of RPDANM-APC is worse than that of RPDANM in the first iteration since fewer initial training slots are employed.
+However, as the number of training slots increases, the RPDANM-APC approach even outperforms RPDANM in terms of CE accuracy due to exploiting the RIS to reshape wireless propagation.
+In addition, the proposed methods have significantly higher accuracy over KRF and TRICE due to fully exploiting of the channel structure.

-To comprehensively compare the performance of the proposed methods, Fig. \ref{fig5} illustrates the NMSE of different methods versus the SNR.
-We set 9 different SNR levels in the range of [0 dB, 40 dB] and conduct 100 Monte Carlo experiments under each setting.
-It is observed that the PDANM is superior to ANM-2D due to the exploration of the 3D angular structure of the effective channel, but inferior to ANM-3D due to the accuracy loss caused by partially decoupling.
-By approximately solving a rank minimization problem via solving a series of WPDANM problems, RPDANM achieves a higher CE accuracy than PDANM.
-Furthermore, RPDANM-APC outperforms other methods when $\text{SNR} > 20 \ \mathrm{dB}$.
-The above simulation results demonstrate the excellent performance of our proposed methods, especially RPDANM and RPDANM-APC in terms of CE accuracy, consistent with our expectations and the example in Fig. \ref{fig4}.
+To compare the performance of the proposed methods comprehensively, Fig. \ref{fig5} illustrates the NMSE of different methods versus the SNR.
+We set 9 different SNR levels in the range of [0 dB, 40 dB] and conduct 50 random Monte Carlo experiments under each setting.
+It is observed that the CE accuracy of KRF steadily improves with the increase of SNR while a performance gap between it and our proposed methods exists.
+The performance of TRICE keeps almost unchanged with the variations of the SNR due to the grid mismatch problem.
+Among ANM-based methods, the PDANM is superior to ANM-2D due to the exploration of the 3D angular structure of the effective channel, but inferior to ANM-3D, owing to the accuracy loss caused by partially decoupling.
+By approximately solving the rank minimization problem via solving a series of WPDANM problems, RPDANM achieves higher CE accuracy than PDANM.
+Furthermore, RPDANM-APC outperforms other methods when $\text{SNR} > 15 \ \mathrm{dB}$.
+These simulation results demonstrate the excellent performance of our proposed methods, especially RPDANM and RPDANM-APC in terms of CE accuracy, consistent with our expectations and the example in Fig. \ref{fig4}.